jpak1203/baconlist/README.md

 3. as a user, I can vote on media link
 4. as a user, I can go through different categories
 5. as a user, I can comment on media links

-## Research Topics
-- (6 points) User Authentication
-  - I will use Passportjs for user authentication
-- (2 points) Mobile Compatibility/CSS framework
-  - I will be using Boostrap to make my web application mobile compatible